RP3Agency/ct-test/question-5/README.md

 - The triangle has a base and height of one unit
 - The circle has a diameter of one unit
 - When you are finished create a file titled SHAPE.md
-- In SHAPE.md create a header for each of the holes your shape can pass through (DO NOT DESTROY YOUR CLAY SHAPE)
+- In SHAPE.md create a header for each of the holes your shape can pass through
 - Add and commit your file

+*DO NOT DESTROY YOUR CLAY SHAPE!!!*